postmannen/steward/README.md

 `./steward --node="ship1"` & `./steward --node="ship1"` and so on.

-Use the `--help` flag to get all possibilities.
+Use the `-help` flag to get all possibilities.

 #### Start subscriber flags